Tony Browne: Minor and under-21

-Browne first came to prominence with Waterford as a member of the county minor team in the late 1980s.
+Browne first played with Waterford as a member of the county minor team in the late 1980s.
 He later joined the Waterford under-21 hurling team.
 In 1992, Browne was captain of the Waterford under-21 hurlers as the team reached the provincial decider.
 A narrow 0–17 to 1–12 defeat of Clare gave him his first Munster medal.
 He later led his team to Croke Park for an All-Ireland final showdown with Offaly.
-A 4–4 to 0–16 draw was the result on that occasion, however, Waterford were more effective in the replay.
-A 0–12 to 2–3 victory gave Browne an All-Ireland Under-21 Hurling Championship medal while he also had the honour of collecting the cup on behalf of the team.

-Two years later in 1994 Browne won a second Munster medal in the under-21 grade.
+A 4–4 to 0–16 draw was the result on that occasion, although Waterford were more effective in the replay.
+A 0–12 to 2–3 victory gave Browne an All-Ireland Under-21 Hurling Championship medal, and he also had the honour of collecting the cup on behalf of the team.
+Two years later, Browne won a second Munster medal in the under-21 grade.

 Senior

-By this stage Browne was already a member of the Waterford senior hurling team.
+By this stage of his hurling career, Browne was already a member of the Waterford senior hurling team.
 He made his debut against Galway in a National League game in 1991 and became a regular member of the starting fifteen.

-After a number of years in the doldrums of provincial hurling, Waterford qualified for the Munster final in 1998 with Browne lining out at centre field.
-Waterford held All-Ireland champions Clare to a draw in the decider, however, Waterford lost the replay.
+After a number of years in provincial hurling, Waterford qualified for the Munster final in 1998, with Browne lining out at centre field.
+Waterford held All-Ireland champions Clare to a draw in the decider, however Waterford lost the replay.
 Browne's side later faced Kilkenny in the All-Ireland semi-final in what would be the county's first appearance in Croke Park since 1963.
 Kilkenny won by a single point.
-Browne finished the season by collecting Waterford's first All-Star in sixteen years while he was also named Eircell Hurler of the Year.
+Browne finished the season by collecting Waterford's first All-Star in sixteen years.
+He was also named Eircell Hurler of the Year.

-Four years later in 2002, Waterford reached the Munster final once again and defeated Tipperary by 2–23 to 3–12 to their first provincial crown in thirty-nine years.
+In 2002, Waterford reached the Munster final once again and defeated Tipperary by 2–23 to 3–12 to their first provincial crown in thirty-nine years.
 It was Browne's first Munster medal.
 Waterford's hurling odyssey came to an end in the All-Ireland semi-final.

-After surrendering the Munster title to Cork in 2003, Browne's side were back in the provincial final for a third successive year in 2004.
-In one of the greatest games of all-time, Waterford defeated Cork in a Munster final for the first time in forty-five years to take the title by 3–16 to 1–21.
-In spite of collecting his second Munster medal, an All-Ireland appearance eluded the team yet again.

-The following few years proved difficult for Browne.
-Waterford crashed out of the early stages of the provincial championship in 2005 and 2006.
-On both these occasions his team was defeated by Cork in the All-Ireland series.
-There were also rumours at this time that Browne was quitting inter-county hurling as he was planning to emigrate.
+After surrendering the Munster title to Cork in 2003, Browne's side was back in the provincial final for a third consecutive year in 2004.
+Waterford defeated Cork in a Munster final for the first time in forty-five years to take the title by 3–16 to 1–21.
+In spite of collecting its second Munster medal, an All-Ireland appearance eluded the team yet again.
+In 2005 and 2006, Waterford crashed out of the early stages of the provincial championship.
+On both these occasions, his team was defeated by Cork in the All-Ireland series.
+There were also rumours that Browne was quitting inter-county hurling, as he was planning to emigrate.